The Bear Etiquette Site

 • Do some homework on proper food storage techniques. & buy or rent a bear can if backpacking.

-• Do store your garbage & toilet items with your food in separate containers and use an approved method of storage.
+• Do store your garbage & toilet items with your food in separate containers and use an approved method of storage Ie. a bear can.

-• Do use "bear boxes" or "cans" (Now required in Yosemite.) or try the cables/poles available in the more popular sites.
+• Do use "bear boxes" in camp sites or "cans" when in the backcountry or while camping in the widerness (Now required in Yosemite.) or try the cables/poles available in the more popular wilderness camping sites.

 • Do follow the written instructions in your Wilderness Permit and information package for proper storage techniques.
 When obtaining your wilderness permits, ask local authorities what the requirements are in the areas you'll be seeing.